 An inductor will similarly provide an "inductive reactance".
 In either case, the reactance differs from a resistance in that no energy is dissipated -- it's stored during one part of the cycle and released in the other.
 This implies that voltage across and current through a capacitor or an inductor are not in phase:

 Since current leads voltage in a capacitor but lags it in an inductor, if a capacitor and inductor of the appropriate relative sizes are placed in a circuit together, they can cancel out and the overall circuit has current and voltage in phase.
 Generally, when investigating the power grid, it's not necessary to worry much about capacitive or inductive loads, since the whole thing can be generally modeled in a simple way as a resistive circuit, but there are some features that would be hard to understand without a little knowledge of them.
 [TO BE CONTINUED]START | PREV | NEXT

 * SLITHER: Visitors to the US Southeast quickly become aware of a green vine named "kudzu" that carpets the landscape.
 It was a Japanese import that found the climate there to its liking and decided to take over.
-According to a brief article in THE ECONOMIST ("Burmese Days", 2 December 2006), a patch of the South, the great swamp complex of the Everglades in Florida, is dealing with a less pervasive but somewhat more alarming invader: the Burmese python.
+According to an article in THE ECONOMIST ("Burmese Days", 2 December 2006), a patch of the South, the great swamp complex of the Everglades in Florida, is dealing with a less pervasive but somewhat more alarming invader: the Burmese python.